dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:6-8 %}

 The `getProperties` function receives two parameters.
 The first is the `payload` of the `injector` instance returned by the `injector`s `get()` method.
-For the demo application this is the instance of the `ApplicationContext` returned when we override the base `Injector` classes default `get()` method to return itself.
+For the demo application, this is the instance of the `ApplicationContext` returned when we override the base `Injector` class' default `get()` method to return itself.
 The second is the `properties` that have been passed to the container via the normal mechanism, `w(Container, properties)`.
 The properties will implement the properties interface defined by the wrapped widget (for example `WorkerContainerProperties`).
 The `getProperties` function must then return an object that holds the properties that will be passed to the widget itself.
 In this example, we are ignoring the properties provided by the parent and returning the `workerData` stored by the `ApplicationContext`.
 More advanced use cases where both sources are used to generate the properties are also possible.

 {% instruction 'Finish the `WorkerContainerContainer` by adding the following code.' %}